 Where to Stay in Mdina

-Mdina Malta is one of the most beautiful fortified cities in Europe.
+Mdina, Malta, is one of Europe’s most beautiful fortified cities.
 Despite its compact size, the Silent City is a must-see even in Malta.
-Its historical significance to the island is a core part of the island’s history.
+Its historical significance to the island is a core part of its history.
 It’s a small town compared to its ancient days but no less impressive.
 After the fall of the Roman Empire, the authorities significantly reduced its size.
 Their main goal was to make it safer from attacks and protect its inhabitants.

 Surprisingly it is not yet a World Heritage Site, but it is on the tentative UNESCO list, and soon it will become an official World Heritage Site in Malta.